ulisse1996/DRSSR/README.md

     const page = Page.fromElement(<App />);

+    const pageProd = Page.fromElement(<App />, {production : true})

     page.html(); // Return string representation of App component

     page.script('app'); // Return js chunk of code for hydrate React component and attach this component to element identified by 'app'

+    pageProd.script('app'); // Return an obfuscate js chunk of code for hydrate React component and attach this component to element identified by 'app'

 ```